LuCeHe/slurm-emission/README.md

 # SLURM emission

-For those of you who use heavily High Performance Computing (HPC) clusters that depend on SLURM, you might have noticed that submitting jobs to the cluster can be a bit of a hassle.
+For those of you who make heavy use of High Performance Computing (HPC) clusters that depend on SLURM, you might have noticed that submitting jobs to the cluster can be a bit of a hassle.
 This is especially true when you have to submit multiple jobs with similar scripts but different parameters.
 Fortunately, `slurm_emission` comes for the rescue.
 In fact,